cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 :::

-1. Plug your iDevice into your computer and make a backup through iTunes or Finder
-1. Launch your current jailbreak
+1. Launch your current jailbreak and jailbreak your device
 1. Open your preferred package manager and add the following repo: [https://cydia.ichitaso.com/](https://cydia.ichitaso.com/)
 1. Search and install the `SupervisedEnabler` package
 1. Your device should now be supervised
     - You can check by going into the settings app, where a message should be present at the top indicating so.
 If there isn't, attempt to reinstall `SupervisedEnabler`

-## Installing Dallas
+### Installing Dallas

 ::: tip

-As the Dallas tweak redirects update searches to a different server, they will be able to see your IP address.
-However, it is never actually used for anything malicious.
+The Dallas tweak redirects update searches to a different server.
+As such, the owners of the server will be able to view your IP address.
+This is normal, however if you are uncomfortable with this, do not proceed.

 :::